ShadowNode/shadownode.github.io/content/home/guides/contributing.md

 ### Fourth Step

-Now you have edited/created your files you must use github to create a pull request to get them on the actual website.
+Now you have edited/created your files you must use GitHub to create a pull request to get them on the actual website.

 To do this a handy guide can be found [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)